-The Counseling program’s School Counseling concentration is an Illinois State Board of Education (ISBE) approved program for the School Counselor endorsement on an Illinois Professional Educator License.
+The Counseling program’s School Counseling specialty area is an Illinois State Board of Education (ISBE) approved program for the School Counselor endorsement on an Illinois Professional Educator License.
 ISBE states the following guidelines:

 Individuals seeking the School Counselor endorsement must: